Quartic equation

-The quartic is the highest order polynomial equation that can be solved by radicals in the general case (i.e., one in which the coefficients can take any value).
+The quartic is the highest order polynomial equation that can be solved by radicals in the general case.

 History

-Lodovico Ferrari is attributed with the discovery of the solution to the quartic in 1540, but since this solution, like all algebraic solutions of the quartic, requires the solution of a cubic to be found, it couldn't be published immediately.
+Lodovico Ferrari is attributed with the discovery of the solution to the quartic in 1540, but since this solution, like all algebraic solutions of the quartic, requires the solution of a cubic to be found, it could not be published immediately.
 The solution of the quartic was published together with that of the cubic by Ferrari's mentor Gerolamo Cardano in the book Ars Magna (1545).

 The proof that this was the highest order general polynomial for which such solutions could be found was first given in the Abel–Ruffini theorem in 1824, proving that all attempts at solving the higher order polynomials would be futile.
 The notes left by Évariste Galois before his death in a duel in 1832 later led to an elegant complete theory of the roots of polynomials, of which this theorem was one result.

-Solving a quartic equation, special cases
+Special case solutions

 Consider a quartic equation expressed in the form $a_0x^4+a_1x^3+a_2x^2+a_3x+a_4=0$:

 There exists a general formula for finding the roots to quartic equations, provided the coefficient of the leading term is non-zero.
 However, since the general method is quite complex and susceptible to errors in execution, it is better to apply one of the special cases listed below if possible.